vanrein/0cpm-Firmerware/doc/top2bottom.rst

 hardware detects.
 The ability to decode multiple buttons pressed at the same time is so dependent on hardware that the top half should refrain from interpreting such situations.
+Furthermore, this is not commonly done for phone keyboards.
 This is also why the ``top_button_release()`` function has no arguments -- everything that may still be thought of as being pressed should be released after this call.